Do Your Eggs Taste a Little…Fishy?

 The Good, The Smelly, and Omega-3’s

-Many backyard coop enthusiasts assume their flock’s eggs have gone bad at the first taste of something fishy.
-This isn’t an unfair judgment; eggs that taste and smell like fish are a pretty alarming discovery!
+At the first taste of something fishy, many backyard coop enthusiasts may wonder “Are my eggs bad?”.
+This isn’t an unfair question; eggs that taste and smell like fish are a pretty alarming discovery!
 Rest assured, there’s nothing rotten about these eggs.
 In fact, the culprit is actually good for you: Omega-3’s.

 Omega-3 is a fatty acid that is essential, meaning the body cannot produce it but must consume it from food.
 Omega-3’s are associated with healthier brains and hearts, improved mood, reduced joint pain, and healthier skin and hair.
 They may also play a role in protecting against heart disease and cancer.